Thursday 18 July 2019

 I did not want to damage a good Dynohub.

-Ensure that the armature can move freely the poles will then align ready for the pulse of current to re-magnetise.
+Ensure that the armature can move freely the poles will then align ready for the pulse of current to re-magnetise or realign the poles as the current builds up then re-magnetise the magnet.
 You can test the magnetism by turning the armature if it feels lumpier the strength of the magnet has been increased successfully.
 This detent force should be much higher if you short circuit the output to confirm that the winding is not a short circuit or open circuit as a consequence of re-magnetising the magnet.

 It will be necessary to experiment to find out how much is just enough current so thereby minimise the risk of damaging the Dynohub?

 It would be better to use a variable current power supply so that the magnetism can be steadily increased in steps of pulse, rest to cool, then test until the Dynohub produces the correct current.
 That is the magnet is used in the linear region in a similar way that sound is recorded on tape by a tape recorder.
-This is unlikely to be practical and the magnet will be magnetised to saturation and the Dynohubs output power will be higher than 300mA.
+This would avoid putting a higher voltage than necessary across the coil.
+This is unlikely to be practical without using a Variac so the magnet will be magnetised to saturation and the Dynohubs output power may be higher than 300mA.

 Alternatively use a car battery charger;